 A right is different from a need.
 A need is an aspiration.
-A need can be legitimate, however, it is not necessarily associated with a government obligation.
-Satisfying a need cannot be enforced.
-A right entails a government obligation and can be enforced.
+A need can be legitimate; however, it is not necessarily associated with a government obligation.
+A right entails a government obligation and can be legitimately claimed.
 Rights are associated with "being".
 Needs are associated with "having".